One Big Beautiful Bill Act: Medicaid and unemployment

-When commenting on the bill's impact on the economy, U.S. secretary of agriculture Brooke Rollins stated that 34 million able-bodied adults on Medicaid should be able to replace the of farm workers who have been deported.
+When commenting on the bill's impact on the economy, U.S. secretary of agriculture Brooke Rollins stated that 34 million able-bodied adults on Medicaid should be able to replace the work of farm workers who have been deported.
 According to the U.S. Government Accountability Office, roughly 70% of adults enrolled in Medicaid and Supplemental Nutrition Assistance Program work at least 35 hours per week; they qualify for assistance because they have low income rather than no income.
 Overall, it is estimated by The New York Times that only around 3% of Medicaid recipients are both able to work and long-term unemployed.

 Government shutdown

-Following the passage of the OBBBA, Congress had to approve a new spending bill to fund the federal government beyond October 1, 2025, when the previous budget expired.
-The 53 Republican senators either had to eliminate the filibuster or persuade at least seven Democrats to reach the 60-vote supermajority needed to end debate and advance their proposal.
+After passing the OBBBA, Congress needed to approve a new spending bill to fund the federal government beyond October 1, 2025, when the previous budget expired.
+The 53 Republican senators had to either eliminate the filibuster or convince at least seven Democrats to join them in order to reach the 60-vote supermajority required to advance their proposal.
 Most Democrats opposed the Republican plan and requested a compromise that would extend the healthcare subsidies cut by the OBBBA.
-The resulting stalemate triggered the 2025 United States federal government shutdown, which became the longest full government shutdown in U.S. history.
+The resulting stalemate triggered the 2025 United States federal government shutdown, which became the longest government shutdown in U.S. history.